Reviews You Can Rely On

 Credit: Jeff Dobronyi

 Splitboard-specific poles are more expensive than the best backcountry skiing poles since they have to incorporate more parts to allow for a collapsible design.
 Since splitboarders only need a pole for the way up and would prefer not to feel the weight of their poles in their packs on the descent, the best splitboard poles are constructed with carbon.
 This boosts the price tag considerably.
-Of the splitboard-specific poles, the Jones Talon Pro is the best value, but it comes with some major performance deficiencies compared to the best splitboard poles.
+Of the splitboard-specific poles, the Black Diamond Expedition 3 is the best value, but it doesn't fold and fit into a backpack.
+Rather, it collapses to a much shorter length and has to be strapped onto the outside of a backpack.

 Credit: Jeff Dobronyi